 - Assess weather and road conditions before you drive, especially during typhoon season.

 - Take particular care when driving on mountain roads.

 - Don't drink drive.

-A motorcycle licence (either Taiwanese or international) is required when hiring a motorcycle.
+You'll need a motorcycle licence (either Taiwanese or international) to hire a motorcycle.
 Check with your travel insurer whether your policy covers you when riding a motorcycle.
-Wear, and ensure your passenger wears, a correctly fastened and approved helmet.
+Always wear a helmet.

-There have been some instances of assault on passengers by taxi drivers but taxis are generally safe.
+There have been some instances of assault on passengers by taxi drivers but taxis are usually safe.
 To minimise risk, use radio taxis or taxis booked on the internet or through your hotel.

 A number of cruise lines stop over in Taiwan.

 The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
 See the